NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 Due today (Nov 27)

 - **Plan** on your Final Installation
-  - **Make a sketch** or sketches of the installation
+  - **Make sketches**  of the installation
-    - Overview with person for size
+    - Sketch 1 - Overview with person for size to understand how the installation looks
-    - Overhead floor plan with dimensions (how much floor space you need)
+    - Sketch 2 - Overhead floor plan with dimensions (how much floor space you need)
     - Approximate sizes in cm for any plinths and tables
-  - **Check** requested equipment for your Final Installation in [Projects Spreadsheet](https://docs.google.com/spreadsheets/d/1iJNpbhqkyNb6HogYLb8mV5AxyQxO05a-2gKaVRbXwR4/edit?usp=sharing)
+  - **Check out** requested equipment for your Final Installation in [Projects Spreadsheet](https://docs.google.com/spreadsheets/d/1iJNpbhqkyNb6HogYLb8mV5AxyQxO05a-2gKaVRbXwR4/edit?usp=sharing)
     - Book equipment in Connect2
     - Coordinate with Scene Shop if you want to build a sandbox there